cta-sst-1m/digicampipe/README.md

     ./template_scan_analysis.sh

 ... and wait.
+This analysis needs 3 cores, ~6GB memory and takes on my machine ~25minutes.
 Once the analysis is done, you can look at the results and perform the higher level anlysis with:

     jupyter-notebook template_scan_analysis.ipynb